 a bakery style lemon blueberry muffin with the muffin liner partially peeled away surrounded by lemon peels and fresh blueberries

-Tips for the Best Lemon Blueberry Muffins
+Lemon Blueberry Muffins Recipe Tips

 • Don’t skip resting the batter: Resting the batter for 30 minutes in the refrigerator is an integral part of this lemon blueberry muffins recipe.